O-MO-TE-NA-SHI

 SENCHA

-sencha-leaf Is the most common type of Japanese Green Tea and is brewed and served on a daily basis in most Japanese homes.
-Sencha is steamed and rolled soon after it is harvested.
+sencha-leaf Sencha is the most common type of Japanese Green Tea and is brewed and served daily in most Japanese homes.
+The leaves are steamed and rolled soon after harvesting.

 GYOKURO